Learning to Grasp 3D Objects using Deep Residual U-Nets: Related Work

+Song \textit{et al.} \cite{song2015learning} developed a framework for estimating graspable parts of the objects from 2D images.
+Vahrenkamp \textit{et al.} \cite{vahrenkamp2016part} shown a system that could decompose novel object models by shape, local volumetric information, label them with semantic information, and plan the corresponding grasps.
+Kasaei \textit{et al.} \cite{kasaei2018towards} proposed an interactive open-ended learning approach to recognize and grasp novel objects in a human-centric environment.
+In another work, Kasaei \textit{et al.} developed a data-driven grasp approach to grasp household objects~\cite{kasaei2016object}.

-Over the past few years, extraordinary progress has been made in robotic application with the emergence of deep learning approaches.
-Nguyen et al.~\cite{nguyen2016detecting} researched on detecting grasp affordances using RGB-D images and got satisfactory results.
-They trained a deep Convolutional Neural Network to learn depth features for object grasp affordances from the camera images, which is proved to outperform the other state-of-the-art methods.
-Qi et al.~\cite{qi2017pointnet} studied deep learning on point sets, and they proved the deep neural network can efficiently and robustly learn from point set features.
-Kokic et al.~\cite{kokic2017affordance} utilized convolutional neural networks for encoding and detecting object grasp affordances, class and orientation to formulate grasp constraints.
-Mahler et al.~\cite{mahler2017dex} used a synthetic dataset to train a Grasp Quality Convolutional Neural Network (GQ-CNN) model which can predict the probability of success of grasps from depth images.
+Over the past few years, extraordinary progress has been made in robotic applications with the emergence of deep learning approaches.
+Nguyen \textit{et al.} \cite{nguyen2016detecting} studied detecting 2D grasp affordance from RGB-D images by training a deep convolutional neural network.
+Kokic \textit{et al.} \cite{kokic2017affordance} utilized convolutional neural networks for encoding and detecting graspable parts of the object, class, and orientation to formulate grasp constraints.
+Mahler \textit{et al.} \cite{mahler2017dex} used a synthetic dataset to train a Grasp Quality Convolutional Neural Network (GQ-CNN) model, which can predict the probability of success of grasps from depth images.
+Choi \textit{et al.} \cite{choi2018learning} proposed a 3D convolutional neural network model to estimate grasp configuration using point cloud objects.
+Unlike Choi \textit{et al.}, our approach first predicts the graspable parts of the object, and then ranks them and plans to grasp the best part.

+Most of the grasp synthesis approaches mount an RGB-D camera on top of the workspace and use RGB or depth images to predict the grasp configuration as an oriented rectangle in the image frame (3-DOF).
+Therefore, such approaches necessitate the gripper pose to be perpendicular to the image plane, which leads to a set of drawbacks.
+The most important one is that picking up a planar object might be impossible given the top-down vertically approaching the object, and other constraints imposed by the robotic arm or task.
+In contrast to these approaches, our approach tackles the problem of predicting the 6-DOF grasp pose.